Oscarpoco/ecommerce-furniture/README.md

+# Overview
+This application is a mimic of a certain application design , there's no functionality on it besides clicking on a button and it return an alert stating that you clicked a button.

+### Technologies used
+* React
+* CSS
+* HTML

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).